-Primary Performance Metric – The First CEO Decision to Make
+Key Performance Metric – The First CEO Decision To Make

 The 2011 Oscar-nominated sports movie Moneyball shows how focusing on the primary performance metric is important.
 The plot describes a quest by the low-budget Oakland Athletics for the secret of success in baseball.
 Despite being one of the poorest teams, the Oakland As became one of the most successful franchises in Major League Baseball using a different approach.

 For many companies the days of tweaking the organisational structure chart are over.
 To keep up with changes in direction, CEOs are making more dramatic changes and adapting the design of their company more frequently in order to focus key resources on top priorities, improve decision making or accountability.
 Whatever the reason, organisational change requires tough tradeoffs, between focus and flexibility, control and delegation, coordination and autonomy.

 Implement 'Right Process at Right Time' to Break t...

 A huge number of companies start out well – they've an interesting product, which finds buyers and an enthusiastic team.
 There is a big market opportunity.
 Everything looks rosy.
 There is an air of optimism.

 Most of these companies have charismatic capable founders with passion and specialist skills.
 Their shadow and fingerprints are everywhere.
 Every waking moment is spent working in the business, from schmoozing customers during the week to completing management accounts at the weekend.